getartistry/artistry/wp-content/plugins/search-filter/readme.txt

 4. Example of Search & Filter using a post type filter

 == Changelog ==

+= 1.2.10 =
+* Fixed - an issue with our syntax highlighting script modifying our shortcodes

 = 1.2.9 =
 * Fixed - bugs with WP 4.4 compatibility